-TL;DR: Getting 10–30 minutes of outdoor morning sunlight within the first hour of waking is one of the most powerful, evidence-based, and free interventions you can do to lower your biological age.
+TL;DR: Getting 10–30 minutes of outdoor morning sunlight within the first hour of waking is Morning outdoor light may help support a steadier circadian rhythm and can be a simple habit to try after 45.com/what-is-biological-age-and-how-to-lower-yours/”>support healthy aging markers.
 It works by anchoring your body’s master clock (circadian rhythm), optimizing key hormones like cortisol and melatonin, and supporting cardiovascular health.

 Immediate Action Steps: